Marcura/marcura-samples/dis-client/sample-java-client/README.md

 mvn package
 ```

 The project can as well be imported into your favourite IDE.
-In case of Eclipse with M2E support, the following steps will guid you to import the project:
+In case of Eclipse with M2E support, the following steps will guide you to import the project:

 - Click File
 - Import